wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 *Presented by* Word of Warning + Contact

-Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a>…

-A trio of new works-in-development, searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts, and within the armour of our presents.
-Christian Asare · Jade Williams · Kellie Colbert
+Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with a trio of new works-in-development from artists Christian Asare, Jade Williams, Kellie Colbert — searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts, and within the armour of our presents.

 #### Ticketing
 Pay What You Decide: £15/£10/£5/£0<br>Book: *tickets available via <a href="https://contactmcr.com" target="_blank">Contact</a> from Monday 3 April*